TristinDavis/iot/README.md

 ### Readings
 Only min, max, avg are implemented.
 Median or other percentile statistics can be implemented with [custom aggregate functions](https://stackoverflow.com/questions/52528838/how-to-get-x-percentile-in-cassandra).

 Readings are only provided either by one *type* or one *sensorId*.
-Also, *To* and *From* has belongs to the same day for reading by *type* or to the same week for reading by *sensorId*.
+Also, *To* and *From* has to belong to the same day for reading by *type* or to the same week for reading by *sensorId*.
 Those limitations are subject to change depending on production cases.

 *Milliseconds* can be fine for robots but it is still not human readable and not convenient format.
 I would change it to be a formatted date string like *yyyy-MM-dd HH:mm:ss.SSSZ* or even to support multiple formats.